 No cost: The resource and referral assistance provided on child care, eldercare, pet care, etc., for example, does not cover the cost of the services.The legal services cover a no-cost 30-minute consultation per legal issue.
 If you retain the network attorney, you get a 25% discount on legal fees.

 24/7 access: EAPs are available 24 hours a day 7 days a week.
-It is easily accessible and can be fit into your busy schedule.
+It is easily accessible and can be fit anyone's busy schedule.
 Please note, EAP telephone consultants are not a crisis service.
 If you're in crisis Text HOME to 741741 to connect with a Crisis Counselor or call 911.

 Great way to find a therapist: Your EAP gives you access to in-network counselors who are licensed clinicians available to help you identify specific problems and make a plan for managing and resolving them.
 Going through your EAP can help guarantee your therapist is covered under your insurance.